-My first book, Troubling Late Modernism: Ethics, Feeling, and the Novel Form (Oxford UP, 2022), examines how modernist techniques for representing characters’ thoughts, feelings, and desires have been perversely reinvented by writers of the postwar period.
-Chapters on Vladimir Nabokov, Samuel Beckett, Toni Morrison, John Banville, J. M. Coetzee, and Eimear McBride show how these writers at once exploit and interrogate the potential for modernism’s signature techniques to place readers too close to the experiences of protagonists compelled by perverse or exploitative forms of desire.
+My first book, Troubling Late Modernism: Ethics, Feeling, and the Novel Form (Oxford UP, 2022), examines how novelists in the postwar period at once extend and profoundly trouble modernism’s signature narrative techniques.
+I show how Vladimir Nabokov, Samuel Beckett, Toni Morrison, John Banville, J. M. Coetzee, and Eimear McBride self-consciously exploit the potential for modernist forms of narration to place readers too close to the experiences of protagonists compelled by perverse or exploitative forms of desire.
 Whilst other historians of the novel have characterised late modernism’s formal innovations as ethically and politically edifying, Troubling Late Modernism highlights their more disquieting potential for lending sympathy and profundity to sentiments deemed inadmissible in our everyday lives.
 Troubling Late Modernism was a finalist for the MSA (Modernist Studies Association) First Book Prize and the University English Book Prize.

 Before joining Leicester in 2024, I held visiting and postdoctoral fellowships at the universities of Bristol, Columbia, Sydney, Stanford, and Tokyo.
 I gained my PhD from the University of York (UK) in 2018, after studying at Leeds, UCL, and Trinity College Dublin.